Aggouri/acheron/Readme.md

 In Dante's Inferno, the Acheron river forms the border of Hell.
 Following Greek mythology, Charon ferries souls across this river to Hell.

 > Warning: This project is a work in progress.
+Everything is in flux and is super-insecure.

 # 1. Introduction
 Acheron is a configurable API gateway and management server, offering pluggable authentication, authorisation and request transformation options per API and consumer.
 Acheron's goal is to be lightweight, scalable and easy to configure.
 We'll see how that works out :-)